I , Frankenstein – 2014

 Honestly, if you want to see ‘monster in search of humanity’ in an action movie setting, I recommend the Daniel Craig James Bond movies.
 They do it pretty well.
 Sometimes.

-That's about all I have to say about this one.
-If you like slightly dour action sequences and don't mind skipping through the boring bits, I guess there's worse ways to kill half an hour than I, Frankenstein.
+That’s about all I have to say about this one.
+If you like slightly dour action sequences and don’t mind skipping through the boring bits, I guess there’s worse ways to kill some time than I, Frankenstein.

 Glad to have managed your expectations.
 No need to thank me.